-As always, it’s never an easy question to answer; most imaging centers will accept your insurance especially if it’s an in-network facility.
-However, whether or not your insurance company approves (authorizes) your test can influence your out of pocket costs as well.
+As always, it’s never an easy question to answer; most imaging centers will accept your insurance, especially if it’s an in-network facility.
+However, whether or not your insurance company approves (authorizes), your test can also influence your out-of-pocket costs.

 Insurance companies reserve the right to decide whether or not a procedure such as an MRI is medically necessary.
-Most companies require that CT and MRI requests be subject to a “medical necessity review”.
-The purpose of this review is to determine whether a particular diagnostic test or treatment is appropriate and essential.
-Decisions are made based on the standard of care and the individual health plan’s policies and clinical guidelines.
-For example, if an MRI is prescribed for cosmetic surgery, or to strengthen a worker’s compensation case, it isn’t medically necessary and will therefore not be covered.
-The safest (but not always the easiest) way to see if your test will be covered, is to call your insurance company and ask.
+Most insurers require what’s called a “medical necessity review” for all CT and MRI requests.
+The companies use these reviews to decide whether a given test is appropriate and essential.
+They make these determinations based on three factors: the policies and clinical guidelines of the patient’s health plan and the overall standard of care.
+For example, if an MRI is prescribed for cosmetic surgery or to strengthen a worker’s compensation case, it isn’t medically necessary and will therefore not be covered.
+The safest (but not always the easiest) way to see if your test will be covered is to as your insurer.

 In general, medical imaging is not cheap.
 According to Forbes, an MRI scan can cost between $500 and $3,000.
 Most MRIs are typically covered by health insurance when deemed medically necessary but patients often have to meet their deductible before insurance kicks in (which means you might cover the cost of your test and at a higher insurance negotiated price).

-Medmo connects patients with medical imaging prices they can afford, guaranteeing patients will receive the most convenient and affordable services at quality centers, as well as lowering their out-of-pocket costs, even with insurance.
+Medmo connects patients with medical imaging prices they can afford, guaranteeing patients will receive the most convenient, affordable services at quality centers and also lower their out-of-pocket costs, even with insurance.

 Many people find themselves looking for other ways to lower their MRI costs.
-There are situations where it’s more financially sound to pay in cash, rather than deal with any insurance.
-To find out if your MRI is covered by insurance or if there’s a cheaper option, click here.
+There are situations where it’s more financially sound to pay in cash rather than deal with any insurance.
+Click here to find out if your MRI will be covered by insurance or if there’s a cheaper option.